|

 the fever, it completely resolved within seconds of

-using New England Aster (both the tea and the tincture
+using new england aster (both the tea and the tincture

 have yielded these results).
-I've tried it on sore
+This, however, does

 As one